 - Canada: University of Toronto Summer Session, Canada

-- Hong Kong: The Hong Kong University of Science & Technology International Summer Exchange Programme
+- Hong Kong: The Hong Kong University of Science & Technology International Summer Exchange Programme (not offered for AY19/20)

 - Japan and Singapore: NUS-Hokkaido University Summer Programme in Seafood Supply Chains in Japan and Singapore